 - Check their engagement using Socialblade

 - This is a website that will let you see just how socially successful an account is.
 A low engagement rate means their followers aren’t all that active.
 A lot of followers means nothing if they don’t actually interact with posts.
+If the engagement rate is under 1%, that’s not a good sign.

 - Look at their likes and comments per post.